JuliaGZL/CSC207-Project/README.md

 You can give feedback by creating an issue on this repository.
 We will review the issue and respond to it as soon as possible.

 Alternatively, you can also share your feedback on the Google Forms [here](https://docs.google.com/forms/d/e/1FAIpQLSflEqnzYVAIO2DjtFSz8hkjzJtEug4QI_Z3QQjjEBrcHxHGxw/viewform?usp=sf_link).
+To submit feedback on the Google Forms, you need to have a Google account.
+The Google Forms will ask for your email address, but it is optional.
+It will also provide a space for you to share your feedback, of which is mandatory to fill in.

+To provide a meaningful feedback, please provide a summary of the feedback either on the title of the issue or in the Google Forms.
+Please also provide necessary details and/or the context and reason of the feedback in the description of the issue or in the Google Forms.

 ## Contributions